Dev-dk404/RAG-Architecture/readMe.md

 # LLAMA-Based Retrieval-Augmented Generation (RAG) for PDF Data

-I am building a RAG system, which goes through local pdf data, card game rule books in this project, and give its answers based of it.
-I am using uno, poker and marriage card game rule books as source of data for this RAG system.
-I am using a LLaMA model.
+I am building a RAG system, which goes through local pdf data, a research paper, and give its answers based of it.
+I am using a paper on GAN (Generative Adverserial Network) and its modification starGAN.
+I am using a LLaMA model for embedding and creating vector database.

 ## Methodologies